Biden administration wants the finance sector to face up to climate risk

 Nell Minow, vice chair of ValueEdge Advisors, an activist shareholder advisory firm, said “the SEC’s number one job” is to force companies to divulge to investors any information that is “material,” or big enough to alter the course of the firms.
 “Every company really needs to up its game on this,” she said.

 The Federal Reserve has also shown an increased willingness to take on the issue.
-In November it asked to join the Network for Greening the Financial System, a coalition of central banks and bank supervisors from around the world working to manage climate risks.
-Just days before, Chair Jerome H. Powell, told reporters that when it comes to long-term climate risks, “We take it as our obligation to, you know, to understand these risks and incorporate them into the way we supervise and think about the overall financial system and the economy.”
+In November, it asked to join the Network for Greening the Financial System, a coalition of central banks and bank supervisors from around the world working to manage climate risks.
+Just days before, Chair Jerome H. Powell told reporters that when it comes to long-term climate risks, “we take it as our obligation to, you know, to understand these risks and incorporate them into the way we supervise and think about the overall financial system and the economy.”

-And a month ago Federal Reserve Board of Governors member Lael Brainard announced support for applying a climate scenario analysis and mandatory disclosures to financial firms.
+And a month ago, Lael Brainard, a member of the Federal Reserve Board of Governors, announced support for applying a climate scenario analysis and mandatory disclosures to financial firms.

-But Daniel Waldman, a senior counsel at Arnold and Porter and former general counsel at the CFTC, said Biden officials have yet to outline exactly how they will translate their concerns about climate into action.
-“There is a tremendous amount of activity but other than people talking about it and insisting on increased sensitivity, it is not entirely clear to me what’s actually happening,” he said.
+But Daniel Waldman, a senior counsel at Arnold and Porter and a former general counsel at the CFTC, said Biden officials have yet to outline exactly how they will translate their concerns about climate into action.
+“There is a tremendous amount of activity, but other than people talking about it and insisting on increased sensitivity, it is not entirely clear to me what’s actually happening,” he said.